-- We intensified our upskilling and reskilling efforts to ens equipped to win in the marketplace.
-We equipped senic and navigate the business and the workforce towards a organisational goals anchored on PETRONAS Cultural Be Values through several key programmes.
-We also contin pipeline of leaders by nurturing leadership at all levels t bench strength for succession.
-In 2021, we focused hea pervasive innovation culture at all levels, from Board me to the masses to bring to life PETRONAS Cultural Belief Innovate Now, Customer Focused, Be Enterprising) thro like Innovation Masterclass (IM) and Agile Awareness, to in the innovation and agile methodology designed to dr ideas towards achieving business objectives. - We continuously strengthen our efforts to create and s environment for our people to thrive, through our PETI Beliefs anchored on our Shared Values and fostering Dir sure our talents are or leaders to lead chieving eliefs and Shared nued to build a o ensure sustainable avily on creating a embers right down is (specifically ugh programmes immerse employees rive new innovative ustain the right RONAS Cultural versity and Inclusion.
+- We intensified our upskilling and reskilling efforts to equipped to win in the marketplace.
+We equipped se and navigate the business and the workforce towards organisational goals anchored on PETRONAS Cultural Values through several key programmes.
+We also con pipeline of leaders by nurturing leadership at all level bench strength for succession.
+In 2021, we focused pervasive innovation culture at all levels, from Board to the masses to bring to life PETRONAS Cultural Be Innovate Now, Customer Focused, Be Enterprising) th like Innovation Masterclass (IM) and Agile Awareness, in the innovation and agile methodology designed to ideas towards achieving business objectives. - We continuously strengthen our efforts to create and environment for our people to thrive, through our Pl Beliefs anchored on our Shared Values and fostering ensure our talents are enior leaders to lead s achieving I Beliefs and Shared ntinued to build a s to ensure sustainable heavily on creating a members right down liefs (specifically nrough programmes to immerse employees o drive new innovative d sustain the right ETRONAS Cultural Diversity and Inclusion.
 Link to: Strategic Thrusts: Material Topics: Material Topic